You are here

 Everett and Margaret Morgan Family Scholarship

 Everett Morgan ’37 garnered one of the most successful athletic careers in the history of Kansas Wesleyan.
 Morgan is enshrined in the Athletic Hall of Fame for his contributions to three straight KCAC football championships.
 During his senior year, Morgan was named first team All-KCAC, first team All-Kansas and honorable mention Little All-American.
 The fitness center on campus is named in Morgan’s honor.

 After graduating from KWU, Morgan enjoyed a brief career in coaching and teaching before being called to serve in the Navy during World War II.
 After the war, Morgan returned to Concordia, Kansas, where he launched a successful real estate and insurance agency.
 He always credited his business degree from KWU as the catalyst that drove his successful career.
 Morgan’s daughter, Marla (Morgan) Beikman ’64, serves on the Board of Trustees.

 Harold and Evelyn (Eisenhauer) Nelson Endowed Scholarship

 Harold E. Nelson 49’ came to Kansas Wesleyan in the fall of 1942 and returned in 1946 after a stint in the military.
 He met Evelyn L. Eisenhauer ’50 upon his return to KWU.
 They were married two years later at University United Methodist Church.

 The Nelsons have remained active at Kansas Wesleyan through the years.
 Harold was a member of the Board of Trustees from 1972-1981 and both are members of the Pioneer Society.
 In 1987, they were Charter Members of KWU Heritage Roll of Honor.
-Evelyn is also a member of the KWU Women's Auxiliary.
+Evelyn was also a member of the KWU Women's Auxiliary.
 In 1983, Harold was awarded an Honorary Doctorate by Kansas Wesleyan.

 The Nelson’s have created a strong legacy at Kansas Wesleyan.
 Over 80 members of the family have attended Wesleyan.
 The Albert Nelson Student Success Center, located in Memorial Library, is named after Harold’s oldest brother.